polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 We will declare our DApp and request access to the external accounts in a `useEffect` React hook that we are now familiar with.
 We used to call `loadAccounts()` to initialize the keyring.
 This function also accepts injected accounts as arguments, so all we'll have to do is `loadAccounts(injectedAccounts)`.
 Quite handy, isn't it?

-Instead of calling `loadAccounts()` in its own `useEffect` React hook, we will call it once we have collected the external accounts and the user has granted us access.
-Then we can call `loadAccounts()` with the correct parameters.
+Instead of calling the `loadAccounts` function in its own `useEffect` React hook, we will call it once we have collected the external accounts and the user has granted us access.

 ```js
 // beginning of Apps.js